Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 So why would we, as an industry, decide that unit testing should be the primary method of testing software, given all of its existing flaws?
 For the most part, it's because testing at higher levels has always been considered too hard, slow, and unreliable.

-If you refer to the traditional test pyramid, you will find that it suggests that the most significant part of testing should be performed at the unit level.
-The idea is that, since coarse-grained tests are assumed to be slower and more complicated, you will want to concentrate efforts towards the bottom of the integration spectrum to end up with an efficient and maintainable test suite:
+If you refer to the traditional testing pyramid, you will find that it suggests that the most significant part of testing should be performed at the unit level.
+The idea is that, since higher-level tests are assumed to be slower and more complicated, you will want to concentrate efforts towards the bottom of the integration spectrum to end up with an efficient and maintainable test suite:

 ![Test pyramid.
 Shows unit tests at the bottom, integration tests on top, and end-to-end tests at the peak.](test-pyramid.png)

-The metaphorical model offered by the pyramid is meant to convey that a good testing approach should involve many different layers, because focusing on the extremes can lead to issues where the tests are either too slow and unwieldy, or are useless at providing any confidence.
+The metaphorical model offered by the pyramid is meant to convey that a good testing approach should involve many different layers, because focusing on the extremes can lead to issues where the tests become either too slow and unwieldy, or useless at providing any confidence.
 That said, the lower levels are emphasized as that's where the return on investment for development testing is believed to be the highest.

-Top-level tests, despite providing the most confidence, often end up being slow, hard to maintain, or too broad to be included as part of typically fast-paced development flow.
+Top-level tests, despite providing the most confidence, often end up being slow, hard to maintain, or too broad to be included as part of a typically fast-paced development flow.
 That's why, in most cases, such tests are instead maintained separately by dedicated QA specialists, as it's usually not considered to be the developer's job to write them.

 Integration testing, which is an abstract part of the spectrum that lies somewhere between unit testing and complete end-to-end testing, is quite often just disregarded entirely.
 Because it's not really clear what exact level of integration is preferable, how to structure and organize such tests, or for the fear that they might get out of hand, many developers prefer to avoid them in favor of a more clear-cut extreme which is unit testing.

 For these reasons, all testing done during development typically resides at the very bottom of the pyramid.
-In fact, over time this has become so commonplace that development testing and unit testing are now practically synonymous with each other, leading to confusion that is only further perpetuated by conference talks, blog posts, books, and even some IDEs (all tests are unit tests, as far as JetBrains Rider is concerned).
+In fact, over time this has become so commonplace that development testing and unit testing are now practically synonymous with each other, leading to confusion that is only further perpetuated by conference talks, blog posts, and books.

 In the eyes of most developers, the test pyramid looks somewhat like this instead: